 Blessed with track speed, Armstrong was a threat to score from anywhere on the field.
 He scored five career touchdowns of 70-plus yards (three rushing, two kickoff returns).
 In 1972, Armstrong returned a kickoff 97 yards for a touchdown at Minnesota on Oct.
 14 and had an 89-yard kickoff return for a score vs. Wisconsin on Nov.
 11.

-Armstrong still holds the career school record for rushing attempts (670) and ranks second in career rushing yards (3,315).
-He also is third in career kickoff return average (24.9), and is one of just two players to return more than one kickoff for a touchdown (along with Stan Brown).
+Armstrong still holds the career school record for rushing attempts (670) and ranks third in career rushing yards (3,315) through the 2013 season.
+He is fifth in career kickoff return average (24.9) and is one of just four players to return more than one kickoff for a touchdown (also Stan Brown, Dorien Bryant and Raheem Mostert).

 Following his collegiate career, the Denver Broncos selected Armstrong with the ninth-overall pick in the 1973 NFL Draft.
 After spending his rookie year as a reserve, Armstrong became a sensation in 1974, winning the NFL rushing title with 1,407 yards and leading the league with an impressive 5.3 yards-per-carry average.
 He also was a threat in the passing game, catching 38 passes for 405 yards and three touchdowns.

 An injury shelved Armstrong for most of the 1975 season, and although he would remain a productive back for the rest of his career, he never reproduced the lofty numbers attained in 1974.
 In eight NFL seasons, all with the Broncos, Armstrong ran for 4,453 yards on 1,023 carries (4.4 average) and 25 touchdowns and caught 131 passes for 1,302 yards and seven scores.

 Armstrong was inducted into the College Football Hall of Fame in 2012.